Selecting a language will automatically trigger the translation of the page content.

 It contains the following information:

-• Name of the owner and address, or name and registered office of his agent (e.g. real estate agency)
+• Name of the owner and his address, or name and registered office of his agent (e.g. real estate agency)

-• Tenant Name
+• Name of tenant

-• Consistency destination, living area housing
+• Consistency, destination, living space of housing

-Forbidden Content
+Banned Content

 The rented accommodation is part of a condominium